dqdang/dqdang.github.io/_posts/2017-02-27-rpicluster.markdown

 The images turned out small (< 5GB total!), efficient, and usable, so that was a pleasant experience .
 One day I hope to return to this project.

-Take a look at the project if you want:
+Take a look at the project:
 [rpicluster][rpicluster]

 ---